StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 I would like to thank the following people for thier support and input:

 1. As always, my mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) who teaches me the details that stay with me, like - never work on your code on the morning of a live demo!!!
-2. My girlfriend, Ruth for listening to my constant stressing about bugs and errors!
-3. My friends [Scott](https://www.facebook.com/scott.mckellar.399) and [Magoo](https://www.facebook.com/carlos.fandango.56232), who I consulted before I started the FSD course, and gave me the confidence to go for it!
+2. My friends [Scott](https://www.facebook.com/scott.mckellar.399) and [Magoo](https://www.facebook.com/carlos.fandango.56232), who I consulted before I started the FSD course, and gave me the confidence to go for it!